sassoftware/quickstart-sas-viya-gcp/README.md

 Before deploying SAS Viya Quickstart Template for GCP, you must have the following:

-* A GCP user account (recommended to have 'Owner' role in order to deploy and fully manager deployment)
+* A GCP user account (recommended to have 'Owner' role in order to deploy and fully manage the deployment)
 * Access to a GCP project
-* The GCP project's default service account (xxxxxxxxxxxx@cloudservices.gserviceaccount.com) must be granted the 'Project IAM Admin' role
+* The GCP project's default service account (xxxxxxxxxxxx@cloudservices.gserviceaccount.com) must have the 'Project IAM Admin' role added

 * A SAS Software Order Confirmation Email that contains supported Quickstart products: